 Prior to introducing standard units, students need to realise that non-standard units tend to be personal and are not the most suitable for communication.
-For example, my hands are smaller than yours, so telling me to measure a piece of cloth three hands wide may not be useful.
+For example, one student's hands will be smaller than another's, so measuring using hand span is not always useful or accurate.

-Covering surfaces with a single unit will also lead to discussion about shapes that tessellate, and are therefore useful for covering surfaces, and those that don’t.
-For example, rectangles and squares tessellate the plane, whereas circles don’t.
+Covering surfaces with a single unit should lead to discussion about which shapes that tessellate, and are therefore useful for covering surfaces.
+For example, rectangles and squares tessellate the plane, whilst circles do not.
 Tessellating with non-standard units establishes the need to cover surfaces without leaving gaps and without overlapping.
 It also demonstrates the advantages of using arrays that can be readily counted by using multiplication, for example, 3 rows of 6 tiles gives an area of 18 tiles.

 From the earliest of these experiences, students should be encouraged to estimate.
 Initially these estimates may be no more than guesses, but estimating involves the students in developing a sense of the size of the unit.
 As everyday life involves estimating at least as frequently as finding exact measures, the skill of estimating is important.